Lueken/Immunization-Automation/TECHNICAL.md

-# CLAUDE.md
+# TECHNICAL.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.

 ## Project Overview

-WAIIS Immunization Automation - A Python script that automates the process of:
+Immunization Automation - A Python script that automates the process of:
-1. Running SQL queries against the WAIIS (Wisconsin Immunization Registry) database
+1. Running SQL queries against the Student Information System database
 2. Extracting immunization data for the current school year
 3. Emailing the results to staff members who handle immunization uploads